giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 This makes the degraded configuration suitable for evaluating how the OpenSees discretization converges toward the continuous-reference solution as the number of beam elements increases.

+## Structural loading configuration

+The validation uses the same structural loading configuration for both the undegraded and degraded tower models.

+The tower is modelled as a cantilever beam:

+- fixed base at `z = 0`;
+- free tip at `z = L`.

+The OpenSees model applies:

+- transverse tip force `FY_TIP = 1.2 × 10^6 N`;
+- axial tip force `FZ_TIP = -5.0 × 10^6 N`;
+- tip bending moment `MX_TIP = 8.0 × 10^6 N·m`;
+- tip torsional moment `MZ_TIP = 3.0 × 10^6 N·m`;
+- uniform transverse distributed load `WY_DIST = 8.0 × 10^3 N/m`.

+The independent analytical reference uses the load components that contribute directly to the reported checks: `FY_TIP`, `MX_TIP`, and `WY_DIST` for the transverse tip displacement `Uy`, and `MZ_TIP` for the torsional tip rotation `Rz`.

+The axial tip force `FZ_TIP` is applied in the OpenSees model, but it is not included in the analytical reference because the reported checks do not evaluate axial shortening or second-order geometric effects.

 ### 4. Run the CSF-OpenSees model for the baseline case